-Video-modelling is a way to teach new skills or behaviour to autistic children.
+Video-modelling is a way to help autistic children learn new skills or behaviour.
 The video shows someone doing a skill or behaviour.
 The child watching the video copies the skill or behaviour.

 There are 4 types of video-modelling:

 - Basic video-modelling: this uses other adults, peers or animation as models.

 - Video self-modelling: this uses the autistic child as the model.

 - Point of view video-modelling: this shows what completing the task would look like from the child’s point of view.
 For example, the video shows a pair of hands doing a task.

 - Video-prompting: this breaks up a task like brushing teeth into steps that the child watches as they complete the task.

 Who is video-modelling for?

 Video-modelling can be used for autistic children and teenagers.

 What is video-modelling used for?

 Video-modelling is used to help autistic children learn new skills like social, communication, play and daily living skills.
 It’s also used to help children change their behaviour.
-For example, it can be used to reduce challenging behaviour like aggression and tantrums.
+For example, it can be used to change behaviour like aggression.

 Where does video-modelling come from?

 Video-modelling was first used for an autistic child in 1982 by researchers Monika Steinborn and Terry J. Knapp.
 They used videos of local streets to teach the child pedestrian skills.

 Since then, various professionals have used video-modelling to teach a range of skills and behaviour to autistic people.

 What is the idea behind video-modelling for autistic children?

 Video-modelling is based on Albert Bandura’s social learning theory (1977).
 According to this theory, people learn from each other by watching and copying.

 For autistic children, video-modelling seems to be more motivating and less threatening than face-to-face modelling.
 It also lets autistic children focus on one aspect of a skill or behaviour at a time.
 They can watch the video as many times as needed to learn the skill.